Volunteer at Minute Man!

 Education Program Assistant

 Education Program Assistants assist park rangers in presenting special curriculum-based programs for visiting school groups.
-Teachers make reservations in advance and pay a fee for the program.
 Programs are presented April-June and September-mid-November for approximately 15,000 students annually.
 Volunteers facilitate arrival for groups, serve as safety officers during musket-firing demonstrations, answer questions, provide direction, and assist with program operations.
+Please apply by March 15.
+Training begins in late March, 2016 for the spring and early summer education season.

 Battle Road Trail Guide

-House Guides provide orientation, informal historical interpretation, answer questions, assist with hands-on activities, record statistics, and provide directions.
-The Whittemore House, one of the park's "witness houses," stands on the Battle Road Trail in Lexington, behind Minute Man Visitor Center.
+Witness House Guides provide orientation, informal historical interpretation, assist with hands-on activities, record statistics, and provide directions in our historic houses (Whittemore, Wayside, Smith).
+The Whittemore House, for example, one of the park's "witness houses," stands on the Battle Road Trail in Lexington, behind Minute Man Visitor Center.
 Three activity-based "stations" provide a "window" onto colonial life for visitors to the first floor of the Whittemore House.
 Activities invite visitors to explore food, clothing, and work vs. leisure in 1775.

-Other unpaid opportunities for students may also be available.
+Unpaid opportunities for students may also be available.
 The Volunteer Coordinator or the Chief of Interpretation and Education at the park will work with a candidate to develop an internship program to meets your course requirements.
 A firm time commitment is required but the number of hours and schedule worked can be flexible.
 To apply for a customized internship, submit a volunteer application, a resume, and a letter describing your request and the requirements of your course of study or program.
-Applications must be submitted by March 1, 2015.
-Selections will be announced after April 1, 2015.

 Living History Interpreter

 Minute Man National Historical Park has a vibrant and active living history program and we are always looking for new recruits.
-Applicants must have their own clothing and accouterments appropriate to their impressions and be vetted by a team of experienced reenactors.
-Training and assistance is available for those new to the "hobby."
-For more information, please contact Jim Hollister: (978) 318 - 7829 e-mail us
+Applicants should already be reenactors.
+You must have your own reproduction clothing and accouterments appropriate to 1775 and your impressions, and be vetted by a team of experienced reenactors.
+For more information, please contact Jim Hollister: (978) 318 - 7829 or by email, e-mail us

 For more information about authenticity standards see Battle Road Authenticity Standards.